AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-system-requirements-and-prerequisites.md

 <!-- CQDOC-19433 -->

-Effective September 30, 2022, Adobe Dynamic Media Viewers will end support for the following:
+Effective September 30, 2022, Adobe Dynamic Media Viewers have ended support for the following:

 * TLS (Transport Layer Security) 1.0 and 1.1
 * The following weak ciphers in TLS 1.2: